borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 the parts you want to customize.

-Note that this `<<` include merging syntax is only for merging in mappings (keys/values).
-If you'd like to include other types like scalars or lists directly, please see the section above about standard includes.
+Note that this `<<` include merging syntax is only for merging in mappings (configuration options and their values).
+But if you'd like to include a single value directly, please see the section above about standard includes.

 ## Configuration overrides